Second Tuesday Presents

 Sarah Tomasin Fonseca is a writer, editor, and film programmer based in New York City who has dispatched from Cannes, New York Film Festival, and Sundance.
 With one eye on queer cinema history and the other on its future potential, she has contributed a volume of interviews, reviews, and critical essays to LGBT and mainstream film publications, including Condé Nast’s them., The Advocate, Film Comment, and Museum of the Moving Image’s Reverse Shot.
 She is a co-editor of “The New Lesbian Pulp,” forthcoming from Feminist Press in 2024.
 She tweets @girlsinmitsouko.

 Zefyr Lisowski is a trans woman poet and essayist based in New York City.
 She’s a poetry co-editor at Apogee Journal and the author of the Lizzie Borden queer murder chapbook “Blood Box” (Black Lawrence Press 2019).
 Zefyr has received support from Blue Mountain Center, Tin House Summer Writers Workshop, and elsewhere; her poems and essays have appeared in Catapult, The Offing, The Rumpus, and many other places.
 She lives at zeflisowski.com.

-To request an accommodate on for this event, please contact Richard Morales at firstname.lastname@example.org by May 5, 2022.
+To request an accommodation, please contact Richard Morales at firstname.lastname@example.org by October 4, 2022.